cisco-ce/roomos.cisco.com/doc/TechDocs/Integrations.md

 - You need to combine data from multiple devices
 - You need to respond to external events
 - You need to use external libraries not supported by macros
+- You need to use the APIs directly from a browser (not via a web server)

 ### Do not use this integration when